Suez Canal – History, Construction, Significance, Map, Crisis, & Facts

 At an occasion that was graced by the Khedive of Egypt Ismail Pasha, the Suez Canal was formally opened on November 17, 1869.

-It has been stated that the first ship to go through (officially) the Suez Canal was the L’Aigle – the yacht of French Empress Eugenie.
+It has been stated that the first ship to go through (officially) the Suez Canal was the L’Aigle – the yacht of French Empress Eugénie, the wife of Napoleon III.
 The first vessel to go through the Suez Canal was S.S.
 Dido.

 Operations and finance